 We flew to a place called Pond Inlet, an Inuit town on the north coast of Baffin Island, and from there we took a helicopter out to a remote area where we set up camp.
 The weather was beautiful for the first few days but the day before we were due to leave it started snowing, and it didn’t stop for five days.
 It wasn’t safe for the helicopter to fly so we had to shelter and be on polar bear watch the whole time.
 The trouble is that when there’s a blizzard outside it’s tough to see a white bear, so we were all terrified that one would creep up on us!

 I love being somewhere where you’re totally at the mercy of the elements; where you have no access to outside communication and you really are living in the wilderness.
 It gives you a sense of perspective about the planet, nature, and its power.

 Part of the way I spread this message is by speaking in schools about what I’ve done, and what I’m doing.
 A child will often come up to me and say ‘I want to do this, or go there, or “can you help me with this?”’ and that means a lot to me.

 I love being able to show people different places and the way that the world works.
 I think it’s very important to share these experiences with people.
 Nowadays I think people are pretty cut off from how important nature is to human survival, and we are turning a blind eye to what’s going on in the natural world.
 The biodiversity in nature is something that is essential to human existence – I’d like to help people to understand that vital link and to appreciate the natural world.

-Each year, the English-Speaking Union offers up to three fellowships for postdoctoral scientists to carry out research at a host institution in the USA.
+Each year, the English-Speaking Union offers fellowships for postdoctoral scientists to carry out research at a host institution in the USA.
 Applications are now open, find out more here.